jasonwilmot/about/README.md

 ---

-Thank you for investing your time in me and our success by reading this document.
+Thanks for reading this document.

 -Jason